GerHobbelt/cef-wiki/MasterBuildQuickStart.md

 # Overview

-This page provides a quick-start guide for setting up a minimal development environment and building the master branch of Chromium/CEF for development and/or debugging purposes.
-This page is not intended for CEF end users seeking a pre-built binary distribution for use in third-party applications (those people should go [here](http://magpcss.net/cef_downloads/)).
+This page provides a quick-start guide for setting up a minimal development environment and building the master branch of Chromium/CEF for development purposes.
+For a comprehensive discussion of the available tools and configurations visit the [BranchesAndBuilding](https://bitbucket.org/chromiumembedded/cef/wiki/BranchesAndBuilding.md) Wiki page.

+This guide is NOT intended for:

+- Those seeking a prebuilt binary distribution for use in third-party apps.
+Go [here](http://magpcss.net/cef_downloads/) instead.
+- Those seeking to build the binary distribution in a completely automated manner.
+Go [here](https://bitbucket.org/chromiumembedded/cef/wiki/BranchesAndBuilding.md#markdown-header-automated-method) instead.

-Systems can be configured using dedicated hardware or a [VMware](http://www.vmware.com/products/player), [Parallels](http://www.parallels.com/eu/products/desktop/download/) or [VirtualBox](https://www.virtualbox.org/wiki/Downloads) virtual machine.
-For a comprehensive overview of the available tools and configurations visit the [BranchesAndBuilding](https://bitbucket.org/chromiumembedded/cef/wiki/BranchesAndBuilding.md) Wiki page.
+Development systems can be configured using dedicated hardware or a [VMware](http://www.vmware.com/products/player), [Parallels](http://www.parallels.com/eu/products/desktop/download/) or [VirtualBox](https://www.virtualbox.org/wiki/Downloads) virtual machine.

-When you’re ready to contribute your changes back to the CEF project see the [ContributingWithGit](https://bitbucket.org/chromiumembedded/cef/wiki/ContributingWithGit.md) Wiki page for instructions on creating a pull request.

 # File Structure

-The same file structure will be used on all platforms. `~` can be any path that does not include spaces or special characters.
-We'll be building this directory structure for each platform in the following next sections.
+The same file structure will be used on all platforms. "~" can be any path that does not include spaces or special characters.
+We'll be building this directory structure for each platform in the following sections.

 ```
 ~/code/